sachin19183/sachin19183.github.io/index.md

 ---
 layout: home
-title: "Tech Notes from Silent Warrior"
+title: "Silent Warrior Tech Notes"
 author_profile: true
 ---

 Hey Fellow Reader!!
-  I have been a telecom professional for the last 20 years and have learned a lot.
-As a millennial, I have seen perhaps too many technological changes to fully master.
-I wanted to help fellow learning enthusiasts by providing an open-source platform of hands-on technical notes and insights.
+  I’m a telecom professional with over 20 years of experience, continuously learning and adapting to evolving technologies.
+As a millennial, I’ve witnessed rapid shifts in the tech landscape—often too many to fully master.
+I wanted to help fellow learning enthusiasts by providing a free & open-source platform of hands-on technical notes and insights.
+So here we are :-)

 ---

-## 🧠 Browse Knowledge by Domain
+## Browse Knowledge by Domain

-Explore my structured learning notes across Cloud and AI domains (You can always click on Topics for browsing through the notes).

 | Domain | Description | Explore |
 |--------|-------------|---------|